-The employer has the right to unilaterally order the activity at the office if there is no conflicting agreement which guarantees the employee the right to work from home.
-The employee is not entitled to continue working from home.
+The employer has generally the right to unilaterally order the activity to take place at the office if there is no conflicting agreement which guarantees the employee the right to work from home.
+The employee is generally not entitled to continue working from home.
 This right would not arise either from a company practice nor from a formalisation of the right to issue instructions.
+In view of the high infection rates, the German Federal and States governments are currently urging companies to make homework or mobile working at home possible again, wherever this is feasible.
+However, as outlined above, there is no general right for employees to work from home.